Matthew-R-Rohr/MVVMSampleProject/README.md

 * **FLOW/Coroutine Implementation** - Been eager to play with this, to get an idea how it compares to RxJava.
 Loving it so far.

 #### Why Multiple Patterns??
-In my experience, the data layer (observer choices and cache management) is the most complex part of the app.
+The data layer (observer choices and cache management) is the most complex part of the app.
 I have worked on numerous Android projects that moved toward MVVM but implemented the actual observer pattern and data storage strategy several different ways.
 This in part is why I included these as example implementations: